kapresoft/kapresoft.github.io/_posts/2021-11-03-spring-boot-serialize-immutable-objects.md

 #### 3.4.3 Unit Test for Converting HierarchicalAccount Object to JSON String (Serialization)

-For a given HierarchicalAccount instance with values, the follow unit test demonstrates the serialization of the java object into a JSON string.
+For a given HierarchicalAccount instance with values, the following unit test demonstrates the serialization of the java object into a JSON string.

 ```java
 @Test